6 Common Causes of an Exhaust Leak

 Catalytic converter failure is another common problem that can affect the exhaust system.
 The catalytic converter plays a significant role in minimizing harmful emissions as it converts them into less harmful substances.
 You must be aware of the symptoms of a failing catalytic converter.
 Some of these symptoms can include:

 Several factors can contribute to catalytic converter failure, including engine misfires, excessive oil consumption, the use of leaded gasoline, or an overheating engine.
-As a result, it is essential to diagnose the underlying cause of the failure before addressing the issue.
+In some cases, people confuse these symptoms with what causes an exhaust leak, making it essential to diagnose the underlying cause of the failure before addressing the issue.
 Once the cause is determined, the best solution may involve replacing the faulty catalytic converter.

 It is important to consult with a qualified mechanic or automotive professional to ensure the proper diagnosis and installation of a new catalytic converter.